davidtchiu/davidtchiu.github.io/teaching/cs475/proj1/index.md

 #### Student Outcomes

-- To understand how a simple command-line interface to the OS is implemented.
-- To work with environment variables with `getenv()`
+- To become familiar with the Xinu development and runtime environment
-- To work with simple file handling in C
-- To become familiar with process creation with `fork()` and `execv()`
+- To become familiar with the Xinu kernel codebase
-- To become familiar with parent-child synchronization with `wait()`
+- To provide more experience with pointers and dynamically-allocated structures

 #### Starter Code

 Starter code for this assignment is provided on the github repo.
 You are not required to submit your code to me on Github, but it's strongly recommended that you do.

 - If you want to submit your code on Github, do this step.
 If not, you may skip this step.
 Make sure you already have a Github account.
-Login to github, and go here: [https://github.com/davidtchiu/cs475-hwk4-dsh](https://github.com/davidtchiu/cs475-hwk4-dsh).
+Login to github, and go here: [https://github.com/davidtchiu/cs475-proj1](https://github.com/davidtchiu/cs475-proj1).
 Choose to _*fork*_ this repository over to your github account to obtain your own copy.
 Copy the Github URL to _your_ newly forked project.
 Then follow the rest of the instructions below.
 From your Ubuntu virtual machine, open a terminal, and _*clone*_ your forked Github repo down to your local working directory using:

 ```